RawBData/Checkoff/README.md

         t.index ["name"], name: "index_lists_on_title"
     end
 ```
-- A task which can contain a reference to subtask objects and notes.
+- A task which can contain a reference to subtask objects and notes and list id.

 ```ruby
     create_table "tasks", force: :cascade do |t|